MR-SIR2525/Organized-Pillagers/readme.md

 ## TODO:
 - **Logic find spot for settlement failing:**
   - Stroll around...  timer, check again...  x failed attempts puts them in wandering "sleep mode" where searches become less frequent after each fail.
 Example, every 60 seconds, then every 5 min, etc.
+  - ...
+  - Figure out what function returns what, and how to handle retrying search/scan.
+Stroll away from bad spot is pretty solid now, except for returns.

 - **Logic for successfully finding a good spot:**
   - place marker entity?
 Store coords in governor pillager entity somehow (tag, property, or scoreboard)?
   - "build" first building of settlement (town square too?)